google/skia/site/user/api/usingBookmaker.md

 to write the updated <a href="undocumented#SkXXX.h">SkXXX.h</a> to the current directory.

-Once adding the file is complete, add the file to status.json in the section.
-You may add it to the section during development, or leave status.json unchanged.
+Once adding the file is complete, add the file to status.json in the
+<a href="usingBookmaker#Completed">Completed</a> section.
+You may add it to the <a href="usingBookmaker#InProgress">InProgress</a> section during
+development, or leave status.json unchanged.

 If the new file has been added to status.json, you can run